KLuijken/IPDMA_PE_Gestalt/README.md

 ## Run analysis
 An explainer of the code can be found [here]()
 The script in the current repository can be run using a simple simulated dataset that does not contain meaningful information.
 The file ./1_exe.R runs the analysis and generates figures at once.
-This takes around XX time.
+This takes around 15 seconds.

 ## Generating tables and figures
 The R code in ./5_analysis_main.R and ./6_analysis_descriptive.R create figures and results presenting the results of the analysis.
 The script produces .pdf and .docx files.